 Some parts of this website may use a cookie to maintain contact through a session.
 The cookie allows Finance to recognise you as an individual as you move from one page of this website to another.
 This cookie will expire on the close of your browser session or on the closing down of your computer.
 Our copy of your information will be automatically deleted within 24 hours after you last access the website.
 This information is analysed to show broken links in our website, bottlenecks, and other site problems.
 We use this information to redesign for efficiency of use.
 No attempt will be made to identify anonymous users or their browsing activities unless legally compelled to do so, such as in the event of an investigation, where a law enforcement agency may exercise a warrant to inspect the Internet Service Provider's log files.

 The Internet is an insecure medium and users should be aware that there are inherent risks transmitting information across the Internet.
 Information submitted unencrypted via email or web forms may be at risk of being intercepted, read or modified.
-If you do not wish to email or send an online form to the Department of Finance and Deregulation you can send a postal mail to the address above.
+If you do not wish to email or send an online form to the Department of Finance you can send a postal mail to the address above.

 Information provided to Finance will only be used for the purpose for which you have provided it and unless authorised by law, not disclosed to any other party unless your written consent has been obtained.

 Graduate application information is sent to Finance's Human Resource Services for assessment and will not be made available to any other party and will only be used for the purpose for which it was collected.

 This site contains links to other sites.
 Finance is not responsible for the privacy practices or the content of such websites.

 Domain name - The code for the country or type of internet connection a user comes from, such as '.com' '.gov' '.au' '.uk'